Allan-Cao/ATG/README.md

 pip install -r requirements.txt
 ```

 Edit the .env file with your Riot API key and database connection string.
-The [psycopg3 database driver](https://www.psycopg.org/psycopg3/docs/basic/install.html) is installed and recommended.
+The [psycopg3 database driver](https://www.psycopg.org/psycopg3/docs/basic/install.html) is installed if this code is installed as a library and is recommended.

 ```bash
 python main.py